vmware-tanzu/servicebinding/samples/provisioned-service/README.md

 ## Deploy

-Apply the custom application, service and connect them with a `ServiceBinding`:
+Apply the custom workload, service and connect them with a `ServiceBinding`:

 ```sh
 kubectl apply -f ./samples/provisioned-service